christiantomato/TypeRunner/README.md

 ## Debugging

-* If the application fails to launch, ensure your JavaFX SDK version is compatible with your JDK version.
 * Running through an IDE with Maven support is recommended for easier setup and debugging.
 * Make sure Maven is properly installed and available in your system PATH.